California may be the most famous wine-growing state in the USA, but the entire West Coast produces wines of world-class quality.

 Cabernet, like pinot noir, requires a long growing season to come to full ripeness.
 Can you think of a better area than one with little rainfall?
 Late rains have spoiled more cabernet vintages than anything else.
 Eastern Washington doesn’t have that issue, though.
 The Cascade Mountains keep it all in Seattle.
 The long season allows the cabernet to slowly ripen, without sacrificing delicacy.
 These dark currant, cedary wines will seduce your senses.

 The average American tends to serve only California wines from Napa and Sonoma, utilizing chardonnays, cabernets and merlots.
-If you want to stand out, I strongly suggest that you take a look at the wines of the Pacific Northwest.
+If you want to stand out, I strongly suggest that you take a look at the best wines of the Pacific Northwest wine.
 I have an easy way to do this.
 Take a look at Mycellarmaster.com.
-You will find a Pacific Northwest wine tasting kit that has all of the elements I have just discussed.
+You will find a Pacific Northwest Wine tasting kit that has all of the elements I have just discussed.